BodeTobias/AutoPDEx/docs/index.rst

    seeder
    utility
    plotter
+   mesher

 Contributions
 _____________

 You are warmly invited to contribute to the project.
 For larger developments, please get in touch beforehand in order to circumvent double work.

+For detailed information on how to contribute, please see our `Contribution Guidelines <https://github.com/BodeTobias/AutoPDEx/CONTRIBUTING.md>`_.

 License
 _______